 For the actual application you will want to start from the root of your hair follicle.

 As you massage it in with your fingers, you will want to then rub your beard to the tip of the follicles.

 It’s important to get to the base of your beard as it will make sure that your skin will also receive a lot of great nutrients from the oil.

 For an even more equal distribution of beard oil, you will want to use a beard brush over a beard comb.

 Unsure of the difference between a typical brush or comb compared to one designed for your beard?
-Check out this complete breakdown between the two where I write about it here.

 Will Beard Oil Make Your Beard Thicker & Fuller?